A Brief Legislative History

 IDEA also sets forth the requirements for an educational team, of which families are critical members along with school staff, who are required or requested to participate.
 No IEP decision should ever be made without your participation.
 Finally, this law stipulates that students with disabilities must have an IEP, which describes the student’s current level of functioning, their goals for the year, and how these goals will be supported through special services and supports.

 Because the challenges associated with autism affect many key aspects of development, the impact of the disorder on education, learning, and overall participation in the educational setting is profound.
 Therefore, children with autism spectrum disorder are considered disabled under the IDEA guidelines and are legally entitled to an IEP from the school in order to access a FAPE.
 However, the presence of a diagnosis does not automatically mean that a student is eligible for an IEP.
 Every student must be determined “eligible” by their educational team, and the process of determining eligibility can take up to 60 days.

 Learn more: A 25 Year History of the IDEA

 The Individuals with Disabilities Education Act (IDEA) is a Federal Law about developmental services available for children 0-3 years old (Part C – Infants and Toddlers with Disabilities), and educational services for children 3-21 years old (Part B – Assistance for Education of All Children with Disabilities).

 Part B of the IDEA Law describes the Individualized Education Program (IEP) for children 3-21 years old.
+A referral to evaluate your child can be made by you, a teacher, doctor, or child development program.
+If your child is deemed eligible for special education, an IEP will be created.
+Your child’s IEP will be evaluated and modified on a yearly basis, with an extensive review performed every three years.
 To learn more about the IEP process, click here.